RadekVyM/SimpleToolkit/docs/SimpleToolkit.Core/README.md

 ### Getting Started

-In order to use controls listed above, you need to call the `UseSimpleToolkit()` extension method in your `MauiProgram.cs` file:
+In order to use the controls listed above, you need to call the `UseSimpleToolkit()` extension method in your `MauiProgram.cs` file:

 ```csharp
 builder.UseSimpleToolkit();
 ```

 ## Helpers

+These are all the helpers this package has to offer:

+- [Safe area helpers](SafeAreaHelpers.md) - helpers for managing the safe area of an application window